 In earlier times, Marketing was basically about big budget promotions with huge sums being paid to the advertisers.
 The prime role of advertisements was focused at educating the target customers in a very non-creative way, mostly.However, over time the basic and general purpose of advertisements was seeming to be lost and doomed somewhere.
 Advertisements were unable to attract customers and were dwindling on a fruitless track.

 That is when the modern day researchers coined the term- Guerrilla Marketing.
 The tactics and name of Guerrilla Marketing took inspiration from the Guerrilla Warfare strategy, using which small armies defeated much larger ones.
-In Guerrilla Marketing the focus changed from the war between kingdoms to the war between corporates and businesses.
+In Guerrilla Marketing the focus changed from the war between kingdoms to the war between corporate and businesses.

 It was in the book ‘Guerrilla Marketing’ by Conrad Levinson, when the word first came into use.
 The book focuses on the various practical ways, a businessman can use competitive marketing techniques in today’s transforming world.
 Guerrilla marketing baffled the typical non-creative advertisements and transformed the marketing’s agenda into a creative and cost-effective method.
 Thus, a creative and new area of marketing was discovered by the modern day researchers.